VIM provides a handful of lesser known search features that I generally don’t see in crash course tutorials.

 However, I found something else even more seamless for my purposes.
 Rather than explain, I’ll demonstrate.

-I’ve leveraged the same greatest books CSV database per the Greatest books post.
-As a reminder, each line of the CSV consists of a tuple rank,title,author,year.
+I’ve leveraged the greatest book list aggregator CSV databases for the task.
+Each line of the CSV consists of a tuple rank,title,author,year.

 The include-file search